KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### Jesus and John Wesley, Social Pioneers

-Perhaps the United Methodist Church need look no further than Jesus and John Wesley for inspiration.
+Perhaps the United Methodist Church need look no further than [social network](http://en.wikipedia.org/wiki/Social_network) pioneers Jesus and John Wesley for [network effect](http://en.wikipedia.org/wiki/Network_effect) inspiration.

 "After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go."
 Luke 10, NIV